Filter Content

 Parents/carers requiring adjustments to these times must speak with the Principal in advance.

 - Please remember to let the school know if your child is away sick and include information on reason.
-You may do this via the Schoolzine App.
+You may do this via the Schoolzine App or Compass.

 - Important information and updates on any changes will continue to be on the website or sent via the schoolzine App/newsletter/email/communication books.